About Us

 To develop Americana, the JCB partnered with Fabrique, a creative studio in the Netherlands.
 Americana was realized with generous support, beginning with an early grant from the Mellon Foundation.

-Americana is a space for experimentation, and the JCB is committed to continuously developing it in two strategic directions: improving the quality and diversity of our digital content, and creating new functionalities and tools.
+Americana is a space for experimentation, and the JCB is committed to continuously developing it in two strategic directions: improving the quality and diversity of our digital content and creating new tools to work with it.

 Tech Colophon